plantbreeding/BrAPI/docs/docs/community/Hackathons_History.rst

   Specific suggestions for topics to cover:

-    - Set of standardised success/error messages for the API. - mixture of HTTP codes and API-specific codes for more information.
+    - Set of standardized success/error messages for the API. - mixture of HTTP codes and API-specific codes for more information.
     - Client side stuff (eg Flapjack) - download progress tracking - preferable to always have a getCount() call before getting data
     - Missing data/data separators - can we define a standard and/or agree on MarkerProfile headers for this?
     - How to handle back-end database failures - what to return if queries fail: empty results, error codes?